Jishu15/Movie-Recommendation-System/README.md

 #### What is LSI?

-Latent Semantic Indexing (LSI) is a technique in natural language processing of analyzing relationships between a set of documents and the terms they contain by producing a set of concepts related to the documents and terms.
+Latent Semantic Indexing (LSI) is a technique in natural language processing for analyzing relationships between a set of documents and the terms they contain by producing a set of concepts related to the documents and terms.
 LSI uses singular value decomposition (SVD) to reduce the dimensions of the term-document matrix, capturing the underlying structure in the data.

 #### Mathematical Formulation